raghvendrashrinet/Kubernetes-assignments/Projects/1.13 todo step 7/README.md

 If the cache is older than 10 minutes, it fetches a new random image and updates the cache.
 4. Persists Data: It saves the cache to a Persistent Volume (PV) mounted at /data.
 This ensures the cache survives if the Kubernetes pod crashes or restarts.

+Step 7  Changes Implemented
+*   ** Input Field:** Added an HTML `<input>` field designed for new todo descriptions.
+    *   *Constraint:* Handled frontend length checking to prevent entering or submitting items that exceed 140 characters.
+*   **Send Button:** Appended a submission button next to the input field.
+Note that this button currently operates as a visual mockup/stub and does not transmit data back to a backend service yet.
+*   **Todo List View:** Implemented a rendering section loaded with temporary hardcoded todo elements to test UI spacing and styling.

 ---
 Infra